tractordev/apptron/README.md

-# hostbridge (alpha)
+# apptron (alpha)

 *This is currently sponsorware, so it is only available to sponsors or others with explicit access.
 You may run into toolchain issues working with a private repository, if so please refer to this [wiki page](https://github.com/tractordev/tractordev.github.io/wiki/Private-Repository).*

-Hostbridge is an executable that exposes common APIs for building webview-based desktop applications and integrating with the GUI shell in a way that is platform (Win, Mac, Linux) and language agnostic.
+Apptron is an executable that exposes common APIs for building webview-based desktop applications and integrating with the GUI shell in a way that is platform (Win, Mac, Linux) and language agnostic.
 This makes it a simple, compact primitive for building your own native cross-platform Electron-style applications, alternative or specialized Electron-style frameworks, or even simple scripts for customizing your desktop experience.

+*NOTE: Windows and Linux support is only availble in the v0.1 tag while re-implementing the bridge backends*

 It provides these high-level API modules: